Board of Directors

 Dr. Yustein received his M.D./Ph.D. from Case Western Reserve University, his pediatric residency training at the Johns Hopkins Children's Center and his pediatric hematology-oncology fellowship at the Johns Hopkins University School of Medicine and the National Cancer Institute.

-Jason has concentrated his research efforts on pediatric bone tumors, focusing on osteosarcoma and Ewing sarcoma, which are the two most common bone tumors in the pediatric population.
 His laboratory has experience and interest in merging innovative murine models and patient-derived resources towards garnering molecular insights into sarcoma initiation, development/resistance and metastatic progression and testing novel therapeutic interventions for these aggressive malignancies.

 Dr. Yustein is married to Gabrielle Moses and they have three children, Doran, Elias, and Liora.